mroads/react-native-http-module/README.md

 # react-native-http-module
-**react-native-tooltip** is a light weight library that provides the functionality to make sample HTTP requests.
+**react-native-http-module** is a light weight library that provides the functionality to make sample HTTP requests.

 **Why react-native-http-module ?**
 React-native basically uses XHR to make API requests.
 But the android Wear OS does not support XHR requests.
 Hence the need to build this custom library has come.
 This **react-native-http-module** library supports HTTP requests in wear OS.
 Being promise based is another advantage of this library